-Require Iran to suspend uranium enrichment
+Requires Iran to suspend uranium enrichment.

-Prohibit transfer to Iran of nuclear, missile, and dual use items to Iran, except for use in light-water reactors
+Prohibits transfer to Iran of nuclear, missile, and dual use items, except for use in light-water reactors.

-Prohibit Iran from exporting arms or WMD-useful technology
+Prohibits Iran from exporting arms or WMD-useful technology.

-Prohibit Iran from investing abroad in uranium mining, related nuclear technologies or nuclear capable ballistic missile technology
+Prohibits Iran from investing abroad in uranium mining, related nuclear technologies or nuclear capable ballistic missile technology.

-Freeze the assets of over 80 named Iranian persons and entities, including Bank Sepah, and several corporate affiliates of the Revolutionary Guard.
+Freezes the assets of over 80 named Iranian persons and entities, including Bank Sepah, and several corporate affiliates of the Revolutionary Guard.

-Require that countries ban the travel of over 40 named Iranians
+Requires that countries ban the travel of over 40 named Iranians.

-Mandates that countries not export major combat systems to Iran
+Mandates that countries not export major combat systems to Iran.